jrpotter/notebook/dnd/creatures.md

 %%ANKI
 Basic
-With respect to the Paralyzed condition, what is the "Speed 0" effect?
+With respect to the Paralyzed condition, what is the *Speed 0* effect?
 Back: The creature's Speed is 0 and can't increase.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1770081819993-->